intermine/im-docs/docs/get-started/create-your-mine.rst

     ~/.intermine $ mv biotestmine.properties tigermine.properties

 Now update your new properties files with the values correct for your InterMine.
+You'll want to update the details for your InterMine databases, you'll create those in the next step.

 See :doc:`/webapp/properties/intermine-properties` for details on this file and what each property means.